All Blacks, France to renew rivalry at the Rugby World Cup - WHIZ News

 “We have watched with admiration the way they are rebuilding the team,” All Blacks coach Ian Foster said.
 “They are building something special for 2023.
 For us to know the size of the challenge now has given us a clear focus and one we can’t wait for.”

-The draw set up a possible quarterfinal between South Africa and either New Zealand or France, and potentially England against Wales or Argentina, two of the biggest rivals of the English.
+The top two teams in each pool advance to the quarterfinals.
+And the draw set up a possible quarterfinal between South Africa and either New Zealand or France, and potentially England against Wales or Argentina.

 The 10th Rugby World Cup will be the second hosted by France.
 It will be staged in nine cities and run from Sept.
 8 to Oct.
 21.